 Why did my candle stick in the mold?

-Most of the time, the cause is under-prepped rigid molds or shapes with undercuts that catch the wax during release.
-Make sure metal and polycarbonate molds are clean, lightly prepped if needed, and fully cooled before demolding.
-If sticking keeps happening, read how to fix common mold release issues before changing wax, wick, and mold type all at once.
+Most sticking comes from rigid molds that were under-prepped or from shapes that catch the wax during release.
+If it keeps happening, read how to fix common mold release issues instead of changing wax, wick, and mold type all at once.

 Why is my wick off-center even though I used a bar or clip?